shreyakoyangodu/Skill_lab_assignment_1/README.md

    - `npm install` in the project directory.

 1. **Start Server:**
-   - Execute `node app.js` in the project directory.
+   - Execute `npm start` or `nodemon app.js` in the project directory.

 2. **Open Postman:**
    - Launch the Postman application.